avigewirtz/avigewirtz.github.io-/make/makefiles.md

 2. The commands to build the files.
 3. The ability to verify the existence/latest modification timestamps of the files.

 make can obtain 3 on it's own from the filesystem.
 1 and 2 we describe via a user-written file known as a makefile.
-As you can imagine, the makefile is typically named makefile.
 Once an appropriate makefile is set up, the command:

 make